Year 3 (Ruby Class)

 School Day

 School finishes at 3.15pm and children should be picked up outside.
-Ruby class will be dismissed via the pencil gate by the key stage 1 playground.
+Ruby Class will be dismissed via the pencil gate by the Key Stage 1 playground.
 Once the teacher has seen you, your child will be dismissed.
-Please contact the school office if you are running late or somebody different needs to collect your child.
+Please contact the School Office if you are running late or somebody different needs to collect your child.
 Teachers are not responsible for your child after this time.

 Lunch